Molibdenio1/hello-world/README.md

 Hello Humains!

-My name is moon shine, i was born in the galxy 35 most concreticly on planet Red Cow and I have & billion brothers.
+My name is Moonshine, I was born in the galaxy 35 most concretely on planet Red Cow and I have & billion brothers.
 By the way, this is the number of inhabitants of planet Red Cow.